ajreynol/rexec_cvc4/README.md

 | Yes           | Yes           | No              | No               | N/A               | (none)                  |                                                |
 | Yes           | No            | No              | N/A              | N/A               | force -r                |                                                |
 | No            | No            | No              | N/A              | N/A               | force -b                |                                                |

+This is implemented by having the client script communicate the local code state via command line arguments (`-lbranch`, `-lcommit`, `-lnomod`, `-lsync`) to the server script.